mihaiolteanu/xinu-beaglebone-howto/README.md

 # Disable the BBB watchdog from uboot

 You can check if the watchdog is set by reading the **WDT_WSPR** register, while in uboot (see also the [Technical Reference Manual for AM335x](http://www.ti.com/general/docs/lit/getliterature.tsp?baseLiteratureNumber=spruh73&fileType=pdf)).
-The WDT_WSPR has and offset of 48h from the base register, WDT1, which has the address `0x44e35000`.
+The WDT_WSPR has an offset of 48h from the base register, WDT1, which has the address `0x44e35000`.
 So we need to check the 0x44e35048.
-So, from uboot (don't use the exact address, only 10h increments, otherwise you might get a reset):
+From uboot (don't use the exact address, only 10h increments, otherwise you might get a reset):

 `U-Boot# md 0x44e35030 8`